abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 - Each node starts off as its own separate set, as we iterate over the edges, we will **union** the nodes together if they are not already in the same set.
   - We `union` them by making the parent of one node the parent of the other node.
     ![union-find](./img/union-find-3.png)
+    - Here, the second union is better, because it makes the tree shorter and **balanced** so that it will be easier to find the parent node
-  - We usually `union` by `rank`(which is the `height` of the tree), we make the shorter tree a child of the taller tree.
+  - We usually `union` by `rank`(which is the `height` of the tree-root / parent), we make the shorter tree a child of the taller tree.
     ![union-find](./img/union-find-4.png)
 - Used to detect cycles in undirected graphs, instead of using `DFS` or `BFS` which takes `O(V+E)` time, we can use `Union Find` which takes `O(E)` time.
   - It's done by iterating over the edges, and `union` the nodes together if they are not already in the same set.
-  - If we find an edge where both nodes are in the same set, then we have found a cycle.
+  - If we find an edge where both nodes are in the same set, **then we have found a cycle**.
     - This is because we will be trying to connect 2 `nodes` that are already connected, which means that there is a cycle.

 ```py